How to Print on Fabric + DIY Coffee Bean Bag Art Scroll

 Materials and tools:

-- Inkjet printer, like this basic Canon PIXMA Color Printer
+- Inkjet printer, we really like this Canon Color Printer

-- paper: I used this card stock, because it holds up better with spray adhesive, but you can try regular paper.
+- paper: I used this card stock which we love for lots of craft projects.
+It holds up better with spray adhesive, but you can try regular paper as well.

 - fabric: I used a piece of 100% cotton fabric.
 Synthetic fabric may not absorb ink as well.